Sen. Al Franken 'embarrassed and ashamed' following sexual harassment allegations

 The two-term Minnesota senator had not spoken in person to the press for over a week, eight days after the controversy was sparked by Leeann Tweeden, a Los Angeles radio news anchor.
 She claimed that during a 2006 USO tour Franken forcibly kissed her while they rehearsed a skit together and groped her later on a plane.
 An alarming photograph appeared to back up her accusation.

 Franken said he had a different recollection of the rehearsed kiss.
-He told MPR that he apologized to Tweeden, and she "graciously accepted my apology."
+He told Minnesota Public Radio, or MPR, that he had apologized to Tweeden, and she "graciously accepted my apology."

 But since that initial controversy, three additional women have said Franken had grabbed their backsides in public settings.
 Two shared the information with the Huffington Post anonymously.